dagraham/etm-tk/etmTk/help/OVERVIEW.md

 ### Month View

 Events and occasions displayed graphically by month.
 Left and right cursor keys change, respectively, to the previous and next month.
 Up and down cursor keys select, respectively, the previous and next days within the given month.
 Days can also be selected by moving the mouse over the item.
 A list of occasions and events for the selected day is displayed at the bottom of the screen.
+Double clicking a date or pressing *Return* with a date selected opens a dialog to create an item for that date.

 The current date and days with occasions are highlighted and day numbers are colored in shades ranging from black to red to reflect the time scheduled for events in the day.